assist-project/state-machine-bug-finder/README.md

 ```

 The witness (after `Trace: `) exposes the server performing authentication (indicated by `UA_SUCCESS` as output) without having received a request for the authentication service (done via a `SR_AUTH` input).
-The witness was found on the model, however it has not been validated (validation status is `NOT_VALIDATED`) by running a corresponding test on the SUT to confirm the buggy behavior.
+The witness was found on the model, however it has not been validated (validation status is `NOT_VALIDATED`).
+Validation is disabled by default and entails running a corresponding test on the SUT to confirm the buggy behavior.
 Enabling validation requires connection to a test harness.
 More on that later.

 ## Output files

-When executed, **SMBugFinder** generates an output directory  (named `output` by default) in which it stores:
+When executed, **SMBugFinder** generates an output directory, named `output` by default, in which it stores:

 *  bug patterns after the condensed notation has been resolved (e.g., `MissingSR_AUTHLanguage.dot`);
 *  model of the DFA-conversion of the original SUT model ( `sutLanguage.dot`);